Mountainous Small Tale – A new face of Marathi rural literature

 I’m taking my blog to the next level with Blogchatter’s My Friend Alexa.
 My current ranking is 396,140.
 I am trying to improve on this.
 Hope you all enjoy these Marathi books too.

-40 thoughts on “Mountainous Small Tale – A new face of Marathi rural literature
+40 responses to “Mountainous Small Tale – A new face of Marathi rural literature”

 1. Sadly this book is not yet translated in English or Hindi.
 Also, I am not sure how translating something in other languages do justice fo original writings.
 Many times, there are some locul colloquial nuances which cannot be translated with same fun/intensity etc.